 If you want to try to your hand at creating steam while you shoot, check out these tips.

 If you’re using milk in your coffee shots, the froth will be best produced by skim or 1 per cent milk.
-They are also a little whiter in colour than 2% milk.
+They are also a little whiter in color than 2% milk.

 If you don’t have a good steam machine, you can use a frothing wand or a milk frothing machine.
 Heat milk to just above room temperature.
 Use one of these tools to create the froth before spooning it onto the beverage.